California Multi-Sport CME River Course

 There are plenty of opportunities to learn the finer points of river-running before dropping into section two where the canyon constricts, the river drops out of sight, and things completely take off.

 Get ready for one of the most action-packed sections of river anywhere.
 Starting with a long class-IV+ rapid called Caldera, the river rarely slows for the next seven miles and is packed with exciting and fun class IV and IV+ drops.
 Buried in the middle of this stretch is the more challenging half-mile-long Hell’s Corner rapid.

 Upper Klamath Bush Camp

-Tucked deep in the rugged and remote Upper Klamath River canyon on a beautiful riverside bench, shaded with Ponderosa Pine and Live Oak, is the Upper Klamath Bush Camp.
+Tucked deep in the rugged and remote Upper Klamath River canyon on a beautiful riverside beach, shaded with Ponderosa Pine and Live Oak, is the Upper Klamath Bush Camp.
 The camp is only accessible by raft and combines near lodge-like comfort, safari-style flare, and the Klamath Canyon’s high desert and Old West ambiance, to create a truly unique ‘glamping’ experience.

 Experience luxury camping in a remote setting!

 While our days will be packed full of hands-on wilderness medicine training and river adventures, there will also be plenty of time to spend the later afternoon playing lawn games, hiking the trails, floating the river, trying your hand at fly fishing or taking in the river and canyon views from the yoga deck.
 Or, if the class IV+ whitewater was enough excitement for the day, you can choose to nap in a hammock or pull up a stool at the UK river bar stocked with local wines and a seasonal mixed drink or two.